obrie/retrokit/docs/research/hardware.md

 ### The Speed Runner

-This configuration is intended to give you a modern-looking cooling solution that will allow your Raspberry Pi to run at a cool temperature so that you can effectively overclock.
+This configuration is intended to give you a modern-looking solution that will allow your Raspberry Pi to run at a cool temperature so that you can effectively overclock.

 | Component         | Description                     | Cost  | URL |